run-x/opta-docs/content/en/Features/terraform.md

 4. We recommend that you save the generated files to your source code management tool (ex: github).

 That's it!
 Now you can use terraform to provision the infrastructure.

-If you have more than one environment, use  the `--directory` option with a different value for each environment name.

-Note: The service depends on the environment creation, for example a service needs to install itself on a Kubernetes cluster.
-For this reason, the terraform files for the environment and the service need to be exported in the same output directory.
-The generated terraform code is already modularized so feel free to reorganize it differently if you would like a different layout.

 ## Support and limitation